-Come together as a community rooted in a Jewish commitment to social justice for a program of readings, reflection, and singing.
-Whatever your upbringing – whatever your level of Jewish knowledge – however you might define your own spirituality – we invite you to join us!
+Come together as a secular Jewish community rooted in social justice for a program of readings, reflection, and singing.
+Whatever your upbringing, whatever your level of Jewish knowledge, however you might define your own spirituality – we invite you to join us!

 All services are held at 474 Centre St. (Eliot Church), Newton, MA 02458.
-To learn more about all of these services/programs click here.
+To learn more about all of these services click here.

 * Family rate is intended to be per household.
 If you are including more than 2 adults + school-age children, please consider increasing your payment.

-The High Holiday suggested donation is an important way to help sustain the community that makes these holiday observances possible.
+Your High Holiday contribution sustains the community that makes these unique observances possible.
 Boston Workmen’s Circle depends on the support we receive at the holidays each year.
 At the same time, we are committed to making sure that all feel welcome at our observances.
 You are always welcome whatever you are able to pay.